alexwonseokcho/ece253_lab/README.md

 - Gated D-latch with 7400 series chips
 - Sequential ALU in SV
 - Rotating register with arithmetic shift in SV

+### Lab 5
+- 8 bit counter using T flip flops in SV
+- Counter that continuously outputs hexadecimals from 0 to F using a rate divider and counter
+- Morse code encoder with rate dividers, counters, and parallel load shift registers

+### Lab 6